What do the drone regulations in Norway actually say? (Complete guide 2025)

 Read the complete A2 guide → How to pass the A2 drone exam (2025)

-Who should take the A2?
+Who should take A2?

 If you answer yes to any of these: